hartkopp/nvidia-t18x-can/README.md

           To compile this driver as a module, choose M here: the module will be called nvhvseccan.

-This excerpt from the huge Linux 4.4 source tarball provided by NVIDIA is intended to study and preserve the new drivers.
+This excerpt from the huge Linux 4.4 (Linux 4.9 in r31.1.0) source tarball provided by NVIDIA is intended to study and preserve the new drivers.
 Especially to check the differences between the CAN FD capable M_CAN mainline driver and the provided 'Time Triggered M_CAN flavour' driver.